 The measurements were conducted from December 2021 to March 2022.
 The five sensors were inserted in one of the segments of the five species that were placed in a storage box with deionized water added to submerge them, and stones were placed on top to prevent floating.
 After soaking for 48 h to approach saturation, the stems were weighed.
 Subsequently, the stems were dried for 1 h in an oven set at 80 ℃, then removed and allowed to reach room temperature.
 The probes were carefully inserted into the stems and the moisture content was measured with the soil probes after about 10 min when the output values were stable.
 The probes were then removed before weighing the stem segment.
 The stems were then returned to the oven for a further 1 h of drying before being removed and the water content again measured with the soil moisture probes before weighing at room temperature.
-The drying cycle continued until the water content of the stems ceased to change and the stems weight remained constant.
+The drying cycle continued until the water content of the stems ceased to change and the weight remained constant.
 If the drying process was completed at night, measurements were conducted the following morning, maintaining consistent oven heating times.
 The dry stem segments were then returned to the storage box for moistening to the initial water content.
 At time intervals of 0.5, 1, 2, 4, 8, 16, and 32 h during the wetting cycle, the stems were removed from the storage box to measure their weight and water content.
 The stems were then placed back in the box to continue the moistening process until the stems reached the initial water content at which point the drying process was repeated.
 A minimum of 10 water content levels for the five tree segments were measured (Table 2) and the cycle of drying and wetting was repeated 12 times.
 Drying was discontinued upon the discovery of tiny cracks in the stems and the stem segment rehydrated before drying again.
 At the end of these cycles of wetting and drying, one end of each tree segment was soaked in de-ionized water for 48 h to bring it close to full saturation and weighed.
 At the end of the experiment the repeated cycles of wetting and drying were used to establish the calibration equation: due to experimental errors, only one drying stage and one wetting stage of three drying-wetting cycles were obtained for the TDR310S measurements of the willow stem segment.
 Finally, the tree segments were dried to constant dry weight and weighed to determine the bulk density (Table 2).

 The calibrations obtained with the stem segments were compared with the calibrations supplied with the soil sensor in the two species where the calibrations were supplied or derived for the other three species.
 The calibrations obtained for stem segments were compared with those for sawdust for individual species and for the combined species of stems and the combined species of sawdust.